Dating back to more than 4000 BC, traditional Chinese artwork is one of the oldest styles of art to ever exist.

 Symbolism and fortune

-Traditional Chinese beliefs favour symbols and it’s in Feng Shui principles that we most see this adoration.
+Traditional Chinese beliefs favour symbols and it’s in Feng Shui principles that we most see this reverence.
 For example, koi fish are said to be representative of the yin yang symbol for ultimate balance and genuine completeness.
 Even just hanging a print depicting koi in your home can enhance its auspicious energy.

 The key to making symbolism work as part of your Feng Shui strategy is to ensure the symbols resonate with you personally.
 Find a subject that holds both profound meaning and visual appeal.